ahmdtaha/conference_notes/previous_conferences.md

 * Unbiased Look at Dataset Bias **#cvpr2011**
 * The Power of Comparative Reasoning -- `PI_Reading_Grp` **#iccv2011**
 * On random weights and unsupervised feature learning **#icml2011**

+* Digital Mammography: Clinical Image Evaluation `Radiologic Clinics` `2010` `USA`
+	> Mammograph terminology:
+	Most failures happen for for fatty breasts than for dense breasts.
+	Higher proportions of failures in dense breasts were related to deficiencies in compression. anterior => in front of, posterior=> far deep.
+	"Postero-" => Behind or toward the back.
+	"Medial" => Toward the midline of the body.
+	Pectoralis muscle should be anterior convex.
+	The measurement of the PNL on the CC view should be within 1 cm of its length on the MLO view.
+	“Retro-” means “behind,” so retromammary fat refers to the fatty tissue located behind the mammary (breast) glandular tissue.
+This layer helps separate the breast from the underlying pectoralis muscle and chest wall.
+	“Retro-” => Behind (e.g., retromammary = behind the breast).
+“Infra-” => Below (e.g., inframammary = below the breast).
+	“Antero-” => In front (e.g., anterolateral = in front and to the side).
+	“Supra-” => Above (e.g., supramammary = above the breast).
+	The underlying image receptor device supports the breast on the CC position.
+Therefore, motion unsharpness caused by patient movement and/or inadequate compression is more commonly seen on the MLO view than on the CC view.
+	Underexposure has been shown to be a more frequent image deficiency than overexposure. overexposure is frequently a recoverable error.
+Underexposure is an unrecoverable error.
+	Higher radiation dose => Reduces noise (better image quality).
+	Lower radiation dose => Increases noise (worse image quality).
+	Motion unsharpness in DM is caused by movement of the breast during exposure and is minimized by using a short exposure time and adequate breast compression.

 * Understanding the difficulty of training deep feedforward neural networks **#ai & stats 2010**
 * Why does unsupervised pre-training help deep learning **#jmlr2010**
 * What is the best multi-stage architecture for object recognition? **#iccv2009**